Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here is an example of an effective resume letter:
+Here’s an example the resume letter:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced professional in [Your field] I believe that I’d be a great fit for this role.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced person in your field I think I’d make a perfect fit for this opportunity.

-Thank you for taking the time to consider my application.
+Thank you for your consideration of my application.
 I am looking forward receiving your feedback.

 Sincerely,